DTL delivers on site training to British MOD in Nepal

 Learners were trained in the scope and application of the MOD safety rules for work on petroleum installations, petroleum products and hazards, combustible gas indicators and oxygen meters, oxygen and combustible tests, as well as bulk fuel installations, tanks, valves, pipelines and filters.

-Gavin Davies, Delivery Manager for Energy at DTL said: "The course itself went very well, with great enthusiasm shown by the learners who are now familiar with thorough processes for ensuring safe and compliant working with LPG installations and safe handling of LPG storage containers."
+Gavin Davies, Delivery Manager for Energy at Develop Training said: "The course itself went very well, with great enthusiasm shown by the learners who are now familiar with thorough processes for ensuring safe and compliant working with LPG installations and safe handling of LPG storage containers."

 "All instructors were experts in the subject and in addition to the course content, provided further information for the good practice and benefit of the organisation," said S Sgt Lax Okhrabu, Maintenance Manager for British Gurkhas of Nepal, "We look forward to welcoming Develop Training back in the future."